-In August 2016, the Heritage Earthquake Upgrade Incentive Programme (Heritage EQUIP) was launched.
-Information about the fund and resources to help building owners manage their property is now available at the Heritage EQUIP website.
+In 2016, the Heritage Earthquake Upgrade Incentive Programme (Heritage EQUIP) was launched.
+Information about the fund and resources to help building owners manage their property is available on the Heritage EQUIP website.

-QuakeStories is a place where you can tell your stories about the Canterbury earthquakes of September 2010, February 2011 and other New Zealand quakes (Seddon, 2013; Kaikōura, 2016).
-Whether you’re an individual, part of a community, a business or an organisation, you have stories to tell.
+QuakeStories was a place where you told us your stories about the Canterbury earthquakes of September 2010, February 2011 and other New Zealand quakes (Seddon, 2013; Kaikōura, 2016).
+In 2021, the stories from the QuakeStories site were transferred to the University of Canterbury QuakeStudies website for long-term archiving.

 Roadside Stories comprises more than 100 short anecdotal tales about New Zealand’s history, places, people and events.
 Each story lasts about 3-4 minutes.
 They’re downloadable – free – then you just hit play, and listen to the stories while driving, taking a walk on a beach or getting around a bustling city.

 Te Tai - Treaty Settlement Stories